Skip to main content

 Pacific Beach

-Additionally, the PBCPD has been coordinating closely with City staff to advance installation of parking meters to assist with parking turnover in the commercial core of Pacific Beach.
-Installation of parking meters was approved by the Pacific Beach Community Planning Group on Nov.
+Additionally, the PBCPD has been coordinating closely with City staff to advance the installation of parking meters to assist with parking turnover in Pacific Beach's commercial core.
+The Pacific Beach Community Planning Group approved the installation of parking meters on Nov.
 11, 2020.

-Meters have been installed on Garnet Avenue between Mission Boulevard and Fanuel Street, and along some blocks of Cass, Hornblend and Bayard streets.
-Meters are in effect 10 a.m. – 8 p.m., Monday through Saturday.
+Meters have been installed on Garnet Avenue between Mission Boulevard and Fanuel Street and along some blocks of Cass, Hornblend and Bayard streets.
+They are in effect from 10 a.m. to 8 p.m.
+Monday through Saturday.
 Fares are $1.25 an hour.
 Parking on these blocks is restricted to a maximum of two hours.

 ThePB Parking Advisory Boardmeets the second Tuesday of the month at 5:30 p.m. at Discover PB, 1503 Garnet Ave.